-The universities and colleges, therefore, are in such position to make improvements on existing products and discover new ones through its research and development activities.
-This is one of the major reasons why the government encourages its faculty to engage in research.
+Therefore, the universities and colleges aim to improve existing products and discover new ones through their R&D activities.
+This endeavor is one of the reasons why the government encourages its faculty to engage in research.

-© 2012 November 10 P. A. Regoniel
+© 2012 November 10 P. A. Regoniel | Updated 16 December 2021